 Reasons for Thyroidectomy

 Thyroidectomy is the surgical removal of all or part of your thyroid gland.
 Your thyroid is a butterfly-shaped gland located at the base of your neck.
 Surgeons often perform a thyroidectomy when a patient has thyroid cancer, noncancerous enlargement of the thyroid (goiter) and overactive thyroid (hyperthyroidism).
+Minimally invasive thyroid surgery may be an option for patients diagnosed with benign thyroid problems and even small thyroid cancers.

 The thyroid gland on the lower neck produces hormones that control metabolism.
 Benign or malignant thyroid tumors can develop and be seen as lumps on the neck.
 Malignant tumors can cause hoarseness, lymph node enlargement, pain, and difficulty breathing.
 The parathyroid glands are much smaller, arranged around the thyroid gland.
 They are responsible for calcium metabolism, and disorders of these glands may be picked up on routine medical checkups.